daditsan/vim-config/README.md

 *My personal Vim configuration.
 Feel free to use.
 This is the most beginner friendly setup i found so far.
-Tested in MacOS Built-in Terminal with default setup.*
+Tested in MacOS Built-in Terminal with its default setup.*

 ___